ccbogel/QualCoder/README.md

 You can install the latest debian package from https://github.com/ccbogel/QualCoder-Debians

-You might need to run this command from the terminal for pdf importing:
+You also need to run this command from the terminal for pdf importing:

 `sudo python3 -m pip install pdfminer.six`